top of page

 Why now?

-In 2023 we are seeing huge shifts in the way parents, teachers, school leaders and students are approaching learning.
+We are seeing huge shifts in the way parents, teachers, school leaders and students are approaching learning.
 We have pod learning, traveling schools, forest schools, virtual schools and traditional schools, all desperately trying to innovate.
+These shifts in learning aren't only in the education sector they are also sweeping the organizational landscape around the globe.
 Diversity, equity and inclusion initiatives; the rehumanizing of entire histories; project based approaches; and innovation hubs, are widening the playing field.

-The Lo—TEK curriculum is a seminal body of work that offers each of these educational realities a place to root and grow while simultaneously reimagining a global culture informed by indigenous wisdom that connects intergenerational thinking, reciprocity, amplification of spirituality, & respect for all lifeforms.
-Although we aren't teaching how to build with Lo—TEK explicitly, the Lo—TEK Curriculum opens students to a new way of understanding technology for climate resilience—a way that speaks power to the intuitive thinking that happens in natural environments.
+The Lo—TEK Curriculum & Digital Database is a living body of work that offers each of this new reality a place to root and grow while simultaneously reimagining a global culture informed by indigenous wisdom that connects intergenerational thinking, reciprocity, amplification of spirituality and respect for all lifeforms.
+Although we aren't teaching how to build with Lo—TEK explicitly, the Lo—TEK Curriculum opens thinkers to a new way of understanding technology for climate resilience—a way that speaks power to the intuitive thinking that happens in natural environments.

 Creators